COVID infections spiking in US Capitol - NewsBreak

 The most common risk of acquiring infection is the individual’s activities outside the workplace, such as attendance at receptions, entertainment venues, celebrations, family gatherings, travel, and crowded indoor situations,” Monahan wrote.

-While the majority of the cases are found in vaccinated individuals, Monahan noted those infections have not led to hospitalizations, serious complications, or deaths, “attesting to the value of coronavirus vaccinations.”White House announces $1B plan to address increases in meat prices
+While the majority of the cases are found in vaccinated individuals, Monahan noted those infections have not led to hospitalizations, serious complications, or deaths, “attesting to the value of coronavirus vaccinations.”Ex-CDC chief: COVID-19 surge will make it ‘challenging’ for schools to stay open

 The numbers also reflect a high percentage of people who are vaccinated— with high numbers of vaccinated people, there will be higher numbers of infections.
 Most of them are relatively mild, but older individuals and those with underlying medical conditions may experience severe disease even if vaccinated.
 The best protection against the omicron variant is to get a booster.